opendp/tumult-docs/public/analytics/dev/_sources/tutorials/groupby-queries.rst.txt

 Filters
 """""""

-Finally, KeySets support the same :meth:`~tmlt.analytics.keyset.KeySet.filter` operation as Spark DataFrames.
+Finally, KeySets support the same :meth:`~tmlt.analytics.KeySet.filter` operation as Spark DataFrames.
 For example, consider the KeySet with specific combinations of age and education level from before.